acemonstertoys/bylaws/AMTBylaws.md

 membership ceased.

-Exhibit at all reasonable times to any director of the corporation, or to his or her agent or attorney, on request therefor, the bylaws, and the minutes of the proceedings of the directors of the corporation.
+Exhibit at all reasonable times to any director of the corporation, or to his or her agent or attorney, on request therefor, the bylaws, the membership book, and the minutes of the proceedings of the directors of the corporation.

 In general, perform all duties incident to the office of secretary and such other duties as may be required by law, by the articles of